 Sales of e-books have slumped 9.3 percent from January to July 2015, according to data from the Association of American Publishers.

 But this data is only relevant to the big five, and not to the rest of the ebook publishing world.

-So why are CBS writing articles of gloom and doom about ebooks?
+So why is CBS writing articles of gloom and doom about ebooks?

 Easy, because they hate the bloody things.
 They never wanted, accepted or adapted to the ebook, because it upset their old ‘lock keeper’ business model.

 By pricing their ebooks at close to, or even above the price of the same paperback or hardcover title, they will certainly lose ebook sales, but they can then claim that the sky is falling on ebooks.